 Elliott Asp, Special Assistant to the Commissioner

 Elliott Asp joined the department in November 2012 to provide advice and support to the commissioner on special projects in the areas of assessment, accountability, educator effectiveness, the Colorado Growth Model and policy.
-Asp works half-time for both Cherry Creek School District as assistant superintendent for performance improvement and at CDE as special assistant to the commissioner.
-He will join CDE full-time in August 2013.
+Asp previously worked for Cherry Creek School District as assistant superintendent for performance improvement.

 Before joining Cherry Creek, he held a similar position in the Douglas County School District and also worked with curriculum and assessment in Littleton and Aurora Public Schools.

 Asp has more than 35 years of education experience ranging from serving as a teacher, assistant principal, assessment director and director of the Colorado Assessment Consortium.
 He’s been tapped for other state leadership roles including serving on Colorado Standards and Assessments Development and Implementation Council, the Colorado Teacher Development Council and the Commissioner’s Task Force on Assessment.
 He has also edited volumes, contributed to books, and written for research and professional journals.
 He has presented locally and nationally on topics ranging from standards-based education to assessment design.

 Asp earned his bachelor’s degree in biology from the University of Colorado at Boulder.
 He went on to earn a master’s in curriculum and instruction at the University of Northern Colorado and a Ph.D. in educational administration and human development from Penn State University.

 Leanne Emm was appointed assistant commissioner for school finance at the Colorado Department of Education in 2011.
 Prior to joining CDE, Emm worked for Jeffco Public Schools in the areas of budget and finance for almost 14 years.
 While at Jeffco, she was also involved with federal programs, pupil counts, debt issuance and system improvements.